Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 Those who were irreligious had fewer.

-And I think on both a Darwinian and a eugenic level, because we're talking about the same thing, ultimately, it's either nature's Darwinism or human social Darwinism, we're going to find out, and it's going to be diverse.
+And I think on both a Darwinian and a eugenic level, because we're talking about the same thing ultimately, it's either nature's Darwinism or human social Darwinism.

 There's going to be all of these different sort of cultural species upon which natural selection and artificial selection will act.

-Will this will allow me to flourish now?
+Will this allow me to flourish now?

-And on a long scale, like a long term scale, will this allow me and my own to continue?
+And on a long scale, like a long-term scale, will this allow me and my own to continue?

 And it's a big question.